Rush Henry

 (1909-61)

-Hard-boiled, hard-drinking RUSH HENRY slugged his way through five rough, tough books in the 1940s, first as an undercover op for Army Intelligence, and later as a P.I. earning fifty dollars a day, plus expenses — or whatever he can get away with.
+Hard-boiled, hard-drinking RUSH HENRY slugged his way through five rough, tough books in the 1940s, first as an undercover op for Army Intelligence, then a journalist, and finally a P.I. earning fifty dollars a day, plus expenses — or whatever he can get away with.

 A former Chicago crime reporter, he’s persuaded by his editor in the third book in the series, The Fall Guy (1945), to take up private investigation upon his return from overseas.
 Seems Henry was sent home after a serious injury left him with a metal plate in his shoulder.

-Interestingly enough, author Joe Barry (the pen name of Joe Barry Lake, who also wrote as Donnell Carey) was born in Iowa, but he was evidently quite popular worldwide, with his books published in several countries, including Argentina, Australia, France, Spain and Canada (where several of his books were published by Harlequin.)
+Interestingly enough, author Joe Barry (the pen name of Joe Barry Lake, who also wrote as Donnell Carey) was born in Iowa, but he was evidently quite popular worldwide.
+Originally published for the Mystery House and Arcadia lending libraries, the Rush books were eventually published in several countries, including Argentina, Australia, France, Spain and Canada (where several of his books were at one point published by Harlequin.)

-The Rush books were all originally published for the Mystery House and Arcadia lending libraries, but the author also wrote two books featuring Donn O’Mara, apparently a New York P.I.; another featuring a gumshoe named Bill August, and under the pen name of “Donnell Carey,” he wrote one called Kisses Can Kill!
+The author also wrote two books featuring Donn O’Mara, apparently a New York P.I.; another featuring a gumshoe named Bill August, and under the pen name of “Donnell Carey,” he wrote one called Kisses Can Kill!
 (1951) featuring private eye Chase Colburn (1951), which was apparently only published in Australia.

 Sometime in the fifties Lake apparently abandoned mystery writing, and started writng for television, working on Danger for CBS and a couple of soap operas, The Road of Life and The Inner Flame, of all things.